Rishabh-zhcet/1-Bit-Full-Adder/README.md

 Addition is one of the fundamental arithmetic operations.
 Adder is the core element of complex arithmetic circuits like addition, multiplication, subtraction, division, exponentiation address calculation and generation in case of cache memory etc. Adders are classified as Half Adder and Full Adder.
 The Half adder takes two inputs A and B and generates two outputs such as Sum and Carry, no previous carry is taken in account.
 But in case of a Full Adder, it takes three inputs like A, B and Cin (previous carry), and generated two outputs such as Sum and Carry.

 # Tool Used
-# Circuit Details
+Synopsys Custom Compiler
+Version S-2021.09

+# Truth table and Output Expressions

 # Schematic
-# Truth Table and Output Waveform
+# Output Waveform
 # Generetaed Netlist
 # Reference
 # Acknoledgement